pulkin/pyteleport/README.md

 ```

 One would like to stop the execution somewhere inside `c()` and to resume it afterwards (somewhat similar to `yield` statement).
-This is how you achieve this.
+Here is how you achieve it.

 ```python
 from flow_control import Serializer